 All students are expected to meet the academic standards of their curriculum and to abide by the Student Code of Conduct articulated in the Student Handbook.
 Certain programs have additional technical standards relative to performance in clinical and similar experiential learning environments.
 Reasonable accommodations are determined on a case-by-case basis.
 Accommodations that would fundamentally alter the nature of a course, program, or activity cannot be authorized.
 Persons with disabilities are encouraged to discuss their specific needs with program faculty, their admissions counselor, and/or the College’s Accessibility Services Coordinator (Student Success Center, Research & Information Commons, 716.839.8228).

 Students or applicants who have any questions concerning the College’s nondiscrimination policy or policy on accommodation of students with disabilities should consult the Institutional Policies section of this Catalog and may also contact the College’s 504/ADA Coordinator, the Associate Vice President for Academic Affairs, Duns Scotus Hall 102, 716.839.8301.

 College Program for High School Students

 This program is for academically qualified juniors and seniors who are recommended by their school counselors.
 They may take a maximum of two college courses per term while enrolled in a regular high school program.
-For further information, contact the Office of Admissions.
+For further information, contact the Academic Advisement office.